 6.4g Taught Postgraduate Classification Thresholds

-Details about classification thresholds for taught postgraduate degrees are available in the .
+Details about classification thresholds for taught postgraduate degrees are available in the Academic Regulations.

 6.4h Treatment of Supernumerary Modules (Prescribed)

 If a programme prescribes that students must study more than 120 credits (undergraduate) or 180 credits (taught postgraduate) in any one programme year, the credit-weighted average over the full number of credits will be used for progression and classification purposes.